Changissnz/nu_merchant_principal/README.md

 computational reference network raises the question of what real immediate and long-term benefits these relations between the references and the source amount to.
 It is an open question.
+Entity $S$, of the title "source", is actually not by the section's definition of a computational reference network's source. $S$ would have to provide strictly one of material or functional utility to the references.
+Instead, $S$ has relations differing between the references $R_0$ and $R_1$. $S$ somehow manages to hold onto the title of "source" because it is a middle-agent between the two references.
+A great majority of the traffic flows through $S$, and this majority flow corresponds to a granting of greater control to $S$ if the matter of control is their choice in non-null magnitude.

 The vulture is a protector and a reaper.
 These two metaphors for the metaphor of the audience as a vulture spark curiosity